Generic method for bijections between blossoming trees and planar maps: Recovering previous bijections

 Following \cite{Sch98, PouSch03}, let us define a blossoming \emph{twin ternary tree} as a tree obtained by fairly splitting each node of a ternary tree into two \emph{twin} nodes linked by a special \emph{twinning edge}, with an additional opening stem on each node right before its twinning edge in clockwise order (see Fig.\ref{fig:nonsep_cubic}(d)).

-Observe that the opening of the completion of a non separable cubic map leads to a (balanced) blossoming twin ternary tree, where twinning edges are bipolar edges.
-Indeed, non root opening stems always follow bipolar edges in counterclockwise order around vertices and the contraction of bipolar edges yields a planted ternary tree (the leaves of which are the closing stems).
+Observe that the opening of the completion of a non-separable cubic map leads to a (balanced) blossoming twin ternary tree, where twinning edges are bipolar edges.
+Indeed, non-root opening stems always follow bipolar edges in counterclockwise order around vertices and the contraction of bipolar edges yields a planted ternary tree (the leaves of which are the closing stems).

-Conversely, we prove now that the closure of any balanced blossoming twin ternary tree is the completion of a non separable cubic map.
+Conversely, we prove now that the closure of any balanced blossoming twin ternary tree is the completion of a non-separable cubic map.
 For any subtree (a node, its stems and its descendants), let us call \emph{free} the stems that are matched with stems not belonging to the subtree.
 An immediate counting shows that each subtree has one more closing stem than opening ones, hence one more free closing stem than free opening ones.
 Let us denote by $s$ the node carrying the closing stem $c$ corresponding to the (opening) root stem, and let $u$ be its twin node; let us a prove by contradiction that $u$ is its parent.
 If $u$ were the right child of $s$, its opening stem would be matched with the (only) closing stem of $s$.
 If $u$ were its left child, the subtree of $s$ would have at least two free closing stems since the opening stem of $u$ would indeed be free, which prevents $c$ from being matched with the root stem.
 Hence $u$ is necessarily the parent of $s$, and as the opening stem of $u$ is matched to a closing stem in the right subtree of $s$, $c$ is necessarily just before the opening stem of $s$ in clockwise order around~$s$.
-Hence $s$ and $u$ are exactly in the configuration of Figure~\ref{fig:generic_cubic_a} or Figure~\ref{fig:specific_cubic_a}.
+Hence $s$ and $u$ are exactly in the configuration of Fig.\ref{fig:generic_cubic_a} or Fig.\ref{fig:specific_cubic_a}.
 We can conclude by a similar induction argument as in the proof of Lemma~\ref{lem:bipolar_edges}.

-Hence rooted non separable cubic planar maps with $2n$ vertices are in one-to-one correspondence with balanced blossoming twin ternary trees with $2n$ nodes.
+Hence rooted non-separable cubic planar maps with $2n$ vertices are in one-to-one correspondence with balanced blossoming twin ternary trees with $2n$ nodes.
 The number of planted ternary trees with $n$ nodes is $\frac1{2n+1}\binom{3n}{n}$, each one leading to $2^n$ distinct planted blossoming twin ternary trees.
 A fraction $\frac2{2n+2}$ of them is balanced, leading to:

-\begin{cor} The number of rooted planar non separable cubic maps with $2n$ vertices and $3n$ edges is equal to:
+\begin{cor} The number of rooted planar non-separable cubic maps with $2n$ vertices and $3n$ edges is equal to:

 \end{cor}